kitten/fluorine/docs/api/Dispatcher.md

 RxJS's side effects to react to completion or a certain state.
 Check out the [`do` operator](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/operators/do.md).

-If you're using this to send requests to an API, then you can reverse the standard order of doing things.
-You would POST a new resource and dispatch the create action if that succeeds?
-Try dispatching first.
-If the POST request fails you can let Fluorine revert the action automatically.
-In calls that'll likely succeed this is a big win for UI smoothness.
+When using this to send requests to an API, you can reverse the standard order of doing things.
+If you would normally `POST` a new resource and dispatch the create action if that succeeds, try dispatching first.
+If the `POST` request fails, you can let Fluorine revert the action automatically.
+In calls that will likely succeed, this is a big win for UI smoothness.

 ### Example